EGPostema/DrawerDissect/README.md

 - [Download test image](https://drive.google.com/drive/folders/1NHV9MSR-sjmAW43KlyPfSB9Xr5ZTvJFt?usp=drive_link)
 - Place it in `DrawerDissect/test/drawers/fullsize`

-**Note:** The test image is large and may take some time to download.
+❗ The test image is large and may take some time to download.

 ### Step 2: Configure API Keys